ls1-sys-prog-course-archive-SoSe22/task7-performance/README.md

    ```
    However, the final test will use `NUM=50000` and `THREADS=16`

+ ## Requirements
+ 1. tee
+ 2. python3
+ 3. gcc
+ 4. cmake
+ 5. gflags

  ## Tips

- Use the tools presented on Monday, especially [perf](http://www.brendangregg.com/perf.html) and [flamegraph](http://www.brendangregg.com/flamegraphs.html).
+ You are encouraged to use [perf](http://www.brendangregg.com/perf.html) and [flamegraph](http://www.brendangregg.com/flamegraphs.html) to profile the application and identify the parts of the code that might slowdown performance.
 You can either adopt the `Makefile` or copy the run command from the `Makefile` to run `db_bench` with perf.
  Perf and flamegraphs also support different modes, some of them might be useful.

  The changes we introduced should be obvious, even if you do not know C++.
 Thus no major changes to the source code should be required.